medusajs/medusa/docs/content/advanced/backend/entities/index.md

 ---
-description: 'Learn how to create an entity in the Medusa server.
+description: 'Learn how to create an entity in the Medusa backend.
 This guide also explains how to create a repository and access and delete the entity.'
 addHowToData: true
 ---